 The slim, sturdy cable doesn’t feel flimsy, nor is it prone to twisting or tangling.

 The standard cable has a three-button remote for playback control and mic for answering calls.
 It works seamlessly with Android and Apple smartphones alike: playing, pausing and skipping tracks and adjusting the volume is instantly done.

 You can also store the Byrons in the included soft pouch, which is roomy enough to carry extra ear tips, chargers, cables and more.
 Handy for travelling.

-In their various iterations, the SoundMagic E10Cs have been our favourite budget in-ears for the past five years.
-There have been few contenders to even come close to toppling them from their Award-winning perch.
+In their various iterations, the SoundMagic E10Cs had been our favourite budget in-ears for five years before the Byrons came along.
+There had been few contenders to even come close to toppling them from their Award-winning perch.

-But these Beyerdynamic Byrons have done just that.
+But Beyerdynamic did just that.
 While some might still prefer SoundMagic’s livelier presentation, the Byrons are simply more revealing and accomplished.

-The amount of authority, rhythmic precision and subtlety they deliver at this price is superb – and entirely worth £10 more than their long-standing rivals.
-The Byrons are the new budget in-ears to beat.
+The amount of authority, rhythmic precision and subtlety they deliver at this price is superb – and, more than a year and two What Hi-Fi?
+Awards later, the Byrons remain the budget in-ears to beat.